 These pure white flowers will add a fun touch to any space.
 Their unconventional way of growing reminds me of a clear starry night.

-Bromeliads give you much more of a modern feel but a word of warning: cats love to chew on them!
-These, like orchids, are very long lasting.
+Bromeliads give you much more of a modern feel if that’s what you’re looking for.
+These, like orchids, have very long lasting flowers.

 POINSETTIA SHIMMER SURPRISE

 This Poinsettia variety has it all: a star shape with a jazzy pattern in red and white.
 I call this 1 a living piece of modern art.

 There are so many varieties of Poinsettias on the market now in varied flower, foliage, and plant size.
 You can find them with many patterns and color combos – something for every Poinsettia lover!